Rerbun/simple-collaborative-todos/README.md

 **No authentication/log-in required!**

 Normally nothing will be stored on the server, everything will be stored in your browser or your shared link.
 Only when clicking the globe it will store the to-do online also.
+Then all changes will be updated live too.
+Note: everyone with your to-do link can update it.

 Feel free to create PR's if you have a nice idea, but please keep this project simple.